-Drugs Metabolized by CYP2D6 Bupropion and its metabolites (crythrohydrobupropion, threohydrobupropion, hydroxybupropion) are CYP2D6 inhibitors.
-Therefore, coadministration of bupropion hydrochioride extended-release tablets (XL) with drugs that are metabolized by CYP2D6 can increase the exposures of drugs that are substrates of CYP2D6.
-Such drugs include certain antidepressants (e.g., venlafaxine, nortripyline, imipramine, desipramine, parxetine, fluxetine, and sertraline), autipsychotics (e.g. haloperiod), risperidone, and thioridazine), beta-blockers (e.g., metoprolol), and Type 1C antiarrhythmics (e.g. propafenone, and fliccainide).
-When used concomitantly with bupropion hydrochioride extended-release tablets (XL), it may be necessary to decrease the dose of these CYP2D6 substrates, particularly for drugs with a narrow therapeutic index.
+Drugs Metabolized by CYP2D6 Bupropion and its metabolites (erythrohydrobupropion, threohydrobupropion, hydroxybupropion) are CYP2D6 inhibitors.
+Therefore, coadministration of bupropion hydrochloride extended-release tablets (XL) with drugs that are metabolized by CYP2D6 can increase the exposures of drugs that are substrates of CYP2D6.
+Such drugs include certain antidepressants (e.g., ventafaxine, nortriplyline; inigramine, paroxienie, fluoxetine, and sertraline), antisyschotics (e.g., haloperidol, risperidone, and thioridazine), beta-blockers (e.g., metoprolo), and Type 1C antiarriythmics (e.g., propalenone, and flecalnide).
+When used concomitantly with bupropion hydrochloride extended-release tablets (XL), if may be necessary to decrease the dose of these CYP2D6 substrates, particularly for drugs with a narrow therapeutic index.

 Drugs that require metabolic activation by CYP2D6 to be effective (e.g., tamoxifen), theoretically could have reduced efficacy when administered concomitantly with inhibitors of CYP2D6 such as bupropion.
-Patients treated concomitantly with bupropion hydrochloride extended-release tablets (XL) and such drugs may require increased doses of the drug [see Clinical Pharmacology (12.3)].
+Patients treated concomitantly with bupropion hydrochloride extender-release tablets (XL) and such drugs may require increased doses of the drug [see Clinical Pharmacology (12.3)].